wsyCUHK/WSYCUHK_FDIA/README.md

 Any question, please feel free to contact us through Github or email.

-The code used in the paper can be find in /Code/....
+The Keras code used in the paper can be find in '/Code/...', where you can also the Tensorflow Approach.
 Other files are other methods, such as MLP, for testing usage.
 If you are interested, you can still try those codes for fun.